 Automatic Record Matching

 To match records and determine if a record already exists in the destination organization, Copado uses an external Id field.
-Therefore, if you don’t have an external Id field, you will need to create one for each of the objects you will be migrating records from and populate a value to prevent Copado from creating duplicate records while migrating the data.
+Therefore, if you don’t have an external Id field, you need to create one for each of the objects you will be migrating records from and populate a value to prevent Copado from creating duplicate records while migrating the data.

 Let’s see how this feature works.